Bank of England holds interest rates at a 15-year high despite worries about the economy

 “With inflation trending downwards and the economy at risk of recession, the case for interest rate cuts is likely to grow over the coming months," said Suren Thiru, economics director at the Institute of Chartered Accountants in England and Wales.

 The U.S. Fed already has signaled that it expects to make three interest rate cuts next year after it kept rates on hold Wednesday.
-The European Central Bank, which sets policy for the 20 European Union countries that use the euro currency, is also expected to hold rates Thursday.
+The European Central Bank, which sets policy for the 20 European Union countries using the euro currency, also left rates unchanged but indicated, like the Bank of England, that it would stay the course for a while.

+Those different stances were evident in the performance of the British pound as investors priced in the likelihood of more imminent cuts from the Fed, which would reduce relative returns for holders of the dollar.
+The pound was up by a full cent at $1.2750 and unchanged against the euro.

-However soon the Bank of England decides to cut rates, it's very likely that high borrowing rates and low economic growth will be the backdrop for the governing Conservative Party in next year's general election.
-That's hardly ideal for a party way behind in opinion polls against the main opposition Labour Party.
+However soon the Bank of England decides to cut rates, it's very likely that high borrowing rates and low economic growth will be the backdrop for next year's general election.
+That's hardly ideal for the governing Conservative Party, which opinion polls say is way behind the main opposition Labour Party.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.